Canon SX420 vs Leica TL2

-Both the SX420 and the TL2 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the TL2 followed on from the Leica TL.
+The TL2 is a recent model that features in the current product line-up of Leica.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is the Canon SX420 better than the Leica TL2 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.